XavierHuangWF/efficient-financial-distillation/README.md

 ### Twitter Financial News benchmark comparison

 This figure summarizes the corresponding benchmark story on the noisier Twitter financial dataset.
-It compares the same four settings for ModernBERT and shows that clustered-seed-plus-synthetic training substantially improves over clustered seeds alone and remains competitive on noisy financial text.
+It compares the same four settings for ModernBERT and shows that clustered-seed-plus-synthetic training substantially improves over clustered seeds alone, surpasses the zero-shot teacher on accuracy, and remains competitive on noisy financial text.

 <img src="docs/results_twitter1.png" alt="Twitter Financial News benchmark comparison" width="760"/>